 - Surnames of third parties will be removed, except:

 - with permission.
-It is your responsibility to obtain permission from the person in writing and submit this to the project team to use others' surnames.
+It is your responsibility to obtain permission from the person.

 - if they are members of parliament or other well-known people (for example, Dame Judi Dench).